Kevin64/asset-information-and-registration/README.md

 ### Set default switches and settings

-Modifying the contents of `[Parameters]` section allows to set some settings as default, like setting the log file location, theming and default APCS server IP/Port access.
+Modifying the contents of the `[Parameters]` section allows you to set some settings as default, like setting the log file location, theming and default APCS server IP/Port access.
 The first IP and Port set will be used as the default switches if the agent omits `--serverIP` and/or `--serverPort` on the command line.

 ```ini
 [Parameters]